 HAIRSPRAY AND LIGHTER

-The Radio Mobile Patrol passed through the next intersection.
-A few feet over on 4th, bucket hats, hoodies, Adidas trackies, all lined up behind a jagged hole sledge hammered through the bombed-up cinder block wall one week before, the head of a fourteen-year old wearing a Mets cap framed inside.
+The Radio Mobile Patrol passed through the next intersection where a few feet over on 4th, bucket hats, hoodies, Adidas trackies, all lined up behind a jagged hole sledge hammered through the bombed-up cinder block wall one week before, the head of a fourteen-year old wearing a Mets cap framed inside.
 The kid handed the man in a wheel chair a glassine envelope and the line moved forward.
 In the next block, a torn tan polyester suit pushed his way out two cracked glass double doors reflecting the RMP’s skewed white stripe as it passed, a frosted red bulb over the frame making it for an after-hours club.
 He spun, plastered, already falling and fell, flat on his face.
 The officers listened to salsa popping before the doors pulled shut.
 In the next block a sloppy fist fight, nothing serious; then three people, hands touching faces, tilted, on the nod.
 The cops smelled coffee and fresh bagels before making a right onto 14th.
 Crossing C, the car slowed in front of a dirty walk-up, sandwiched between two other dirty walk ups, while the driver lit the last Chesterfield of the shift.